 All written requests should include the case name, case number, filing date, and the title of the specific documents which you wish to have copied.
 In addition, please include your name, address and daytime telephone number.
 Mail your request to the Clerk's Office with a self-addressed, stamped envelope (SASE) for return mailing.

-The Court accepts exact change; debit cards; a bank cashier's check or money order made payable to: Clerk, United States Bankruptcy Court.
+The Court accepts exact cash (exact change only), debit cards, a bank cashier's check or money order made payable to: Clerk, United States Bankruptcy Court.
 No personal checks or credit cards will be accepted from Debtor(s).

 What is the Bankruptcy Code?

 The informal name for title 11 of the United States Code (11 U.S.C. §§ 101-1330), is the Bankruptcy Code.
 The Code is a group of laws that establish the requirements for filing a bankruptcy case, determine the relative rights and responsibilities of debtors and creditors, and serves as the foundation for the Federal Rules of Bankruptcy Procedure.
 Other laws governing bankruptcy cases and proceedings are found in Title 28 of the United States Code.

 What is bankruptcy?